-Bob co-founded MITC in 2014
+Bob co-founder MITC

 I have been practicing meditation for over thirty years.
 Sadly I am not entirely "enlightened" yet, however, I can vouch for the efficacy of this subtle yet profound practice.

 mindfulness teaching practice